 Harassment is any behaviour that is humiliating, intimidating or hostile and may include actions like derogatory name calling, belittling remarks, insults, threats, unwanted personal attention or physical assaults.
+Harassment can take place online (via email and social media) as well as by face-to-face contact and telephone calls.

 Read our guide to harassment here.